 This kind of OCD takes you into utter darkness, so much so that I contemplated ending my life because I couldn’t cope with another thought.
 Even while writing this I’m very conscious of the language I use: I don’t want someone to think that I am a pedophile.

+So, if you’re suffering, what do you need to know?
 Well, you need to see these pedophilic thoughts like any other intrusive thought, because that’s all they are.
 The big difference between someone with OCD and a pedophile is how they react to the thought that they might be one.

 “How do I know that I am not a pedophile?”

-Do you panic?
+- Do you panic?

-Avoid places where there are children?
+- Avoid places where there are children?

-Do you think you’re a bad person?
+- Do you think you’re a bad person?

-Do you have compulsions that you use in order to rid yourself of the thoughts?
+- Do you have compulsions that you use in order to rid yourself of the thoughts?